 tax bracket

 A tax bracket refers to the tax rate applied to a specific range of income.
 For example, a 12% tax rate may apply to income between certain thresholds.
 The U.S. federal income tax system is progressive, meaning tax rates increase as income rises.
 Lower portions of income are taxed at lower rates, while higher portions are taxed at higher rates.
 This means the bracket rate applies only to income within that bracket, not to a taxpayer’s entire income.
-If a single filer earns $20,000 of taxable income in 2025, they would pay 10% on the first $11,925 and 12% on the remaining $8,075, not 12% on the full amount.
+For example, if a single filer earned $20,000 of taxable income in 2025, they would have to pay 10% on the first $11,925 and 12% on the remaining $8,075, not 12% on the full amount.

 Wex